hapostgres/pg_auto_failover/docs/ref/reference.rst

 The ``--auth`` option allows setting up authentication method to be used when monitor node makes a connection to data node with `pgautofailover_monitor` user.
-If this option to be used, please make sure password is manually set on the data node, and appropriate setting is added to `.pgpass` file on monitor node.
+If this option is, please make sure password is manually set on the data node, and appropriate setting is added to `.pgpass` file on monitor node.

+See :ref:`pg_auto_failover_security` for notes on `.pgpass`

 .. _pg_autoctl_configuration: